 Infertility can be a devastating blow to men and women who are ready to start their family.
 Often patients have worked hard to build careers and homes in order to bring a child into their lives and facing the inability to conceive is very difficult.
 It is normal to feel alone, normal to feel depressed, and normal to feel lost.
 We can help.
-Our team members have dedicate their lives to helping people just like you and there are so many people just like you.
+Our team members have dedicated their lives to helping people just like you and there are so many people just like you.
 The problem is that in our society, people still tend not to discuss their problems getting pregnant with others and so there is a vacuum of support in the community.
 Likewise, celebrities with great access to healthcare often deliver healthy babies at any age, defying the odds, making many of us feel hopeless.
 We promise you that many more people are suffering just like you and many of the people in your life and on tv who deliver healthy babies did so after using fertility treatments.

 There is hope.